becarpenter/graspy/README.md

 ## Summary of update history

+Status on 2025-01-01

+Added `gdaemon.py` to the repo, which is simply a GRASP engine with no ASAs that can run on an intermediate node.
+Should have posted this years ago.

 Status on 2022-03-16

 Fixed O_DIVERT generation and handling.
 It was (incompatibly) wrong before.
 See divertBug.md for details.